 For any future policies you would need to check if you meet criteria for automatic coverage, or carry out a medical assessment before purchasing your policy.

 If you own a CPAP machine, cover may be provided under the Luggage and Personal Effects section of the policy .
-See the PDS for full terms and conditions.
+See the Policy Wording for full terms and conditions.

 You also have the option to specify it as a High Value Item for up to a value of $5,000, provided that the item is less than 12 months old and you have the original receipt in the event of a claim.
 You can specify High Value Items during the policy purchase process.
 Please note: we do not provide cover for mechanical fault.